Thursday, February 24, 2011

 It is true that both Kali and Shiva are said to inhabit cremation grounds and devotees often go to these places to meditate.

-This is not to worship death
+This is not to worship death but rather it is to overcome

 the I-am-the-body idea, by reinforcing the awareness that, the body is a temporary condition.